E-commerce

 How often should you analyze?

-Continuously for alerts (ticket spikes, clustered negative reviews); on a fixed schedule (monthly or twice monthly) for trends and comparison over time.
+Continuously for alerts (ticket spikes, clustered negative reviews); on a fixed cadence (monthly or bimonthly) for trends and comparison over time.

 How much feedback is needed to draw conclusions?

-It depends on the risk of the decision: a copy hypothesis can be tested quickly; a return-policy change requires more hindsight and representative volumes.
-Don’t set a universal magic threshold: instead document your margin of uncertainty.
+It depends on the decision risk: a copy hypothesis can be tested quickly; a returns policy change requires more perspective and representative volumes.
+Don't set a universal magic threshold: instead document your margin of uncertainty.

 Does AI replace the analyst?

-It helps tag, summarize, and group; business validation and understanding context remain human tasks, especially for sensitive or legal topics.
+It helps tag, summarize, and group; business validation and context understanding remain human, especially for sensitive or legal topics.

 Is NPS enough?

-It is a useful relationship indicator for trend tracking, but rarely sufficient on its own: complement it with contextual questions (post-support CSAT, abandonment reasons) and verbatim comments.
+It's a useful relationship indicator in trend analysis, rarely sufficient on its own: supplement with contextual questions (post-support CSAT, reasons for abandonment) and verbatims.

 March 25, 2025